 Non-local harvest accounts for a small percentage (~5%) of overall harvest from the WACH.
 From 2014 through 2018, non-local hunters harvested an average 328 WACH caribou.
 However, in a situation in which the WACH is declining, the harvestable surplus may be exceeded, and Federally qualified subsistence users are unable to meet their subsistence needs, restrictions to non-Federally qualified users may be necessary as specified in §815.3 of ANILCA, regardless of the magnitude of their harvest.
+Federally qualified subsistence users have already taken steps to limit their own harvest of caribou, detailed on page 13 of this analyses.
+These steps include reduction of the caribou harvest limit to 5 per day and a requirement for Federally qualified subsistence users to have a State registration permit for caribou in both Units 23 and 26A.

 While the unavailability of caribou to local Unit 23 communities due to changes in WACH migration routes and timing is likely caused by many factors such as weather, climate change, roads, and caribou forage/lichen availability, and while the effect of non-local users on caribou migration remains uncertain, the onus is on the Board to provide for a subsistence priority through regulating the factors over which it has authority.